Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Oktober 2024 05.27.29 UTC
+- WIB: Selasa, 15 Oktober 2024 06.23.16 UTC
-- WITA: Selasa, 15 Oktober 2024 06.27.29 UTC
+- WITA: Selasa, 15 Oktober 2024 07.23.16 UTC
-- WIT: Selasa, 15 Oktober 2024 07.27.29 UTC
+- WIT: Selasa, 15 Oktober 2024 08.23.16 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship